jspro123/15-466-f19-base2/README.md

 - Not very happy with how the game turned out, but whatever, they can't all be winners.
 - With more time, I would have made the panning better.
 Right now, it can make your ears bleed.
 - The monster gets faster over time.
+- When the character starts to shake, the monster is very close.

 This game was built with [NEST](NEST.md).